lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 silk Dressing gown, nightcap with a pompom
 Stick thin with grey haired legs with slippers
 Heads over to the bar and orders a brandy
+Lawyer and personal secretary to [Gravin Maria- Ulrike von Liebwitz of Ambosstein Nuln](#gravin-maria--ulrike-von-liebwitz-of-ambosstein-nuln)

+Murdered one of the Priests of Verena
+Wants us to remove the other's for 25 gold crowns

 ## Halflings?